juliusrajala/juliusrajala/README.md

-# Hello there, I'm Julius Rajala! 👋
+# Hi there, I'm Julius! 👋

-I'm a Software Engineer with an extensive background in web development.
+I'm a Software Engineer approaching a decade of experience in user-facing applications on the web and on mobile.
 Currently, I'm doing iOS development with SwiftUI as a stint into Native Mobile Engineering world.
-Investigating the possibilities of integrating NLP into client products.
+I've looked into LLM's a bit and would be interested in helping clients make use of these technologies amongst others.

 ## 🌟 Notable Experience
-- Successfully delivered some software projects *within schedule*
+- Successfully delivered some software projects *within schedule*.
-- Mentoring of several junior engineers with good results
+- I've done a bit of mentoring on both sides of the table, they have been learning experiences that I have enjoyed greatly.
 - Three years of work at the core of Identio's engineering culture, ways of working and engineer growth.

 ## 🛠️ Technical Skills
-- Web Engineering
-  - SPA's and MPA's with React and related technologies
+- Web Engineering, mostly React, some Svelte and related technologies
-- TypeScript since 2015
+- Statically typed languages 👍
 - Some functional programming
-- Swift
+- Mobile Apps

 ## 🌱 Learning and Interests
-- Building efficient teams and products
+- Friendly teams and products
-- Machine Learning
+- Learning Machine Learning
-- Sports
-- Tinkering with bicycles 🚲
+- Riding and fixing bicycles 🚲
 - Sailing ⛵

 ## 👥 Open to Collaboration
-I'm excited to collaborate on projects in the Machine Learning space, sports, or anything related to my hobbies.
-Also open to mentoring and sharing my experience in the field.
+I dream about being able to help nice people build nice things.
+If you've got an Open Source or a Non-Profit project that might need a commit or two every once in a while, I'd love to help.

 ## 🌐 Find me online
 - Mastodon: [@juliusrajala@mastodon.social](https://mastodon.social/@juliusrajala)